shayan18/shayan18.github.io/Content/posts/first-post.md

 Ethereum blockchain is making its move to proof-of-stake from proof-of-work.

 ## When it is happening?
-Around 15 September 2022 6 AM Eastern Time (not confirmed).
+Around 15 September 2022 6 AM Eastern Time.

 ## Why does anybody care about it?
 What does it mean for blockchain enthusiasts or why does anybody care about it? why are we even talking about it?.
 I think even if you are not into cryptocurrencies/NFTs and thinks that these things are just man-made artificial bubble waiting to get burst.
 Just think in an another perspective.